 #1: Get data out of the hands of IT and IR and into the hands of decision makers

 Self-service is the direction analytics is going.
-It can no longer be a specialized practice, with end users “ordering reports” from a walk-up window run by IT or Institutional Research.
+It can no longer be a specialised practice, with end users “ordering reports” from a walk-up window run by IT or Institutional Research.
 Too often users end up with long waits and data that isn’t quite what they need.
 And technical staff end up in permanent reactionary mode,“filling orders,” instead of focusing on more strategic activities.

 I know this is easier said than done.
 But the potential return on investment—in operational efficiency, strategic growth, and student success—is huge.

-So as you think about campus modernization, set your sights on self-service, role-based analytics and a culture of data-informed decision making.
+So as you think about campus modernisation, set your sights on self-service, role-based analytics and a culture of data-informed decision making.
 It may take awhile to get there, but it’s the right path to advancing student and institutional success.